Virtual Boy Games Arrive on Nintendo Switch Online + Expansion Pack with Dedicated Accessories

 - The Mansion of Innsmouth

-Virtual Boy Wario Land is a platformer that incorporates interactive background layers utilizing stereoscopic 3D.
-Red Alarm is a rail shooter featuring wireframe models without shading.
-The Mansion of Innsmouth is a first-person dungeon crawler.
+Descriptions provided indicate Virtual Boy Wario Land is a platformer utilizing interactive background layers for stereoscopic 3D, Red Alarm is a rail shooter featuring wireframe models, and The Mansion of Innsmouth is a first-person dungeon crawler.